 With lower PV module prices, the incremental cost of adding additional DC capacity to a system has greatly decreased.
-Since a larger array feeding a fixed size inverter will result in greater system annual production, the increased annual energy harvest is spread across the system's fixed/semi-fixed costs, which include inverters, AC collection system, permitting, interconnection fees, engineering and overhead.
+Since a larger array feeding a fixed size inverter will result in greater system annual production, the increased annual energy harvest is spread across the system's fixed/semi-fixed costs, which include inverters, AC collection system, permitting, interconnection fees, engineering, and overhead.
 As a result, project financials have shifted in favor of increased Array-to-Inverter ratios.
 The scales tip even further in favor of oversizing when considering time-of-use (TOU) utility rate structures, which place the greatest monetary value for energy delivery in the afternoon during summer months.
 Through oversizing, systems produce greater energy when energy has the greatest value.

-Oversizing due to fixed vs. incremental cost effect and the TOU effect has manifested itself in different ways throughout the industry.
-Increased oversizing is now being seen in large-scale utility projects in the desert Southwest, with oversizing ratios more than 1:5, as well as in space constrained commercial rooftop installations, where designers have begun encroaching into shaded regions of the roof.
-Commercial and utility systems alike are exploring the effects of reducing module tilt angle, decreasing inter-row separation and reducing modulecleaning schedules, all factors that result in non-optimal specific yield - with the aim of gaining increased annual production - with the same fixed-cost structure.
+Oversizing due to fixed vs. incremental cost effect and the TOU effect has manifested in different ways throughout the industry.
+Increased oversizing is now being seen in large scale utility projects in the desert Southwest, with oversizing ratios over 1.5, as well as in space constrained commercial rooftop installations, where designers have begun encroaching into shaded regions of the roof.
+Commercial and utility systems alike are exploring impacts of reducing module tilt angle, decreasing inter-row separation, and reducing module cleaning schedules, all factors that result in non-optimal specific yield, with the aim of gaining increased annual production with the same fixed cost structure.
+Similar drivers exist in projects that are oversized to maximize production at sites with AC interconnection limitations.

-To quantify the effects of oversizing, system designers perform an oversizing analysis using a PV system simulation program such as PVsyst, PV\SOL or SAM.
-To be suitable for oversizing analysis, the simulation program must be capable of modeling the power-limiting behavior of the inverter.
+To quantify the effects of oversizing, system designers perform an oversizing analysis using a PV system simulation program such as PVsyst, PV\SOL, or SAM.
+To be suitable for oversizing analysis, the simulation program must be capable of modeling the power limiting behavior of the inverter.
 Additionally, the program must be able to provide hourly data values when financial models are built on a time-of-use rate structures.
 In most cases, oversizing analysis is performed through successive simulations where the inverter size is kept constant while the array size is varied.
 The project team may also look at the effects of keeping the array size constant while varying the inverter kW rating.
-The end result is a dataset that shows the effects of array-to-inverter ratios on hourly and annual production.
+The end result is a dataset which shows the effects of Array-to-Inverter ratios on hourly and annual production.

-The production values from the analysis are then fed into the financial model of the project to determine the optimal array-toinverter ratio.
+The production values from the analysis are then fed into the financial model of the project to determine the optimal Array-to-Inverter ratio.
 The details of financial models will vary, but most have the same overall goal of optimizing a financial metric such as Levelized Cost of Energy (LCOE), Net Present Value (NPV), or Internal Rate of Return (IRR).
-An example oversizing financial analysis is shown in Figure 3 (see next page).
-The analysis shows that oversizing improves the economics of a project up to a certain point; beyond that point, however, the project begins experiencing diminishing returns.
+An example oversizing financial analysis is shown in Figure 4.
+The analysis shows that oversizing improves the economics of a project up to a certain point; however, beyond that point, the project begins experiencing diminishing returns.